 How do I enable 2-Factor Authentication for my account?

 You will see an option to enable 2-Factor Authentication on the "My Account" screen in BestNotes.
 When you choose that option, a QR code will appear on the screen with instructions to scan the code with your Authenticator App.
 Once you have registered BestNotes with your device, you will input the code that is generated on the device to verify the connection was successful.
 For more detailed instructions visit, Enable 2-Factor Authentication.

 When will I be required to input my 2-Factor Authentication code?

-Once the 2-Factor Authentication is enabled for your account, you will be asked to provide your one-time password the next time you log in to BestNotes.
-When providing the one-time password, you will see an option to "Remember this device for 30 days."
-If you choose that option, BestNotes won't prompt you for the one-time password on that device until that time period has elapsed.
+Once the 2-Factor Authentication is enabled for your account, you will be asked to provide your one-time code the next time you log in to BestNotes.
+When providing the one-time code, you will see an option to "Remember this device for 30 days."
+If you choose that option, BestNotes won't prompt you for the one-time code on that device until that time period has elapsed.

 If you have multiple desktop applications downloaded on the same device, a successful 2-Factor Authentication attempt will be required for each profile.
 The 2-Factor authentication is only available on the desktop applications, but will be available at a later date for mobile and the eMAR login.

 How will 2-Factor Authentication be implemented for protected accounts (e.g., sysadmin) or users logging in across databases (billing company users)?